Town Branch Commons

 Along the Town Branch Commons corridor, you may experience:

-• Charles Young Park is a longstanding East End Neighborhood landmark and is listed on the national register of historic places.
-It was established in 1934 as the city’s first indoor public recreational facility for African-Americans, and the adjacent park was only the second outdoor public recreational facility for African-Americans in Lexington.
-The Park is named after Charles Young- who was a soldier, diplomat, and civil rights leader and his life's story is embedded into new renovations in the park.
-The park is home to a recently upgraded playground and a new water feature.
-Splash! is a nature-inspired splash pad that was designed for a wide variety of age groups, and offer amenities for comfort for caregivers and those stopping in off the trail.
+• Charles Young Park is a longstanding East End Neighborhood landmark listed on the National Register of Historic Places.
+It was established in 1934 as the city’s first indoor public recreational facility for African Americans, and the adjacent park was only the second outdoor public recreational facility for African Americans in Lexington.
+The park is named after Charles Young – who was a soldier, diplomat, and civil rights leader and his life's story is embedded into new renovations in the park.
+The park has a recently upgraded playground and a new water feature.
+Splash! is a nature-inspired splash pad designed for a wide variety of age groups and offers comfort for caregivers and those stopping in off the trail.
 Learn more about Charles Young Park.

-• Northeastern Park is a .65 acre neighborhood park features a newly renovated playground.
+• Northeastern Park is a .65-acre neighborhood park featuring a newly renovated playground.
 An aging playground was replaced with fitness-oriented play equipment, including climbing and bouldering features requested through rounds of community input.
-This allows the sport of climbing found in our rural areas to be experienced in the urban environment making it more accessible to everyone.
+This allows the sport of climbing to be experienced in the urban environment, making it more accessible to everyone.

-• Thoroughbred Park is a 2.5 acre park dedicated to the Thoroughbred industry that contains seven life-size and lifelike bronze racehorses streaking toward the finish line, while broodmares, foals and the great stallion Lexington graze in a nearby field.
-All sculptures were created by celebrated artist Gwen Reardon.
-42 plaques honoring historic figures in the industry are placed along winding walkways.
-Thoroughbred Park is a great spot to wander and to get some great photos!
+• Thoroughbred Park is a 2.5-acre park dedicated to the Thoroughbred industry that contains seven bronze racehorses streaking toward the finish line while broodmares, foals, and the great stallion Lexington graze in a nearby field.
+Celebrated artist Gwen Reardon created all the sculptures.
+Forty two plaques honoring historic figures in the industry are placed along winding walkways.
+Thoroughbred Park is a great spot to wander and get some great photos!

-• Phoenix Park (COMING SOON!) is in the geographic center of downtown and located adjacent to the Central Public Library.
-A robust community-wide design process was conducted resulting in a park design that will be more inclusive and incorporates the essence of downtown Lexington.
-The park will add innovative amenities that will encourage intergenerational activities and connect directly to the Downtown Public Library.
-Construction started Spring 2024 with funding from the federal and local government along with private sponsors.
+• Reinventing Phoenix Park (COMING SOON!) is in the geographic center of downtown and is located adjacent to the Central Public Library.
+A robust community-wide design process was conducted, resulting in a park design that will be more inclusive and incorporates the essence of downtown Lexington.
+The park will add innovative amenities encouraging intergenerational activities and connecting directly to the Downtown Public Library.
+Construction started in spring 2024 with federal and local government funding and private sponsors.

-• Henry A. Tandy Centennial Park is a block off of the trail.
-It was named for an African American stone mason Henry Tandy.
-This green space and pavilion hosts a ton of events such as Thursday Night Live, the Lexington's Farmers' Market and the Latin Festival.
+• Henry A. Tandy Centennial Park is a block off the trail.
+It was named for an African American stone mason, Henry Tandy.
+This green space and pavilion host many events, such as Thursday Night Live, Lexington's Farmers' Market and Latino Live.
 The entertainment area is surrounded by bars and restaurants and adjacent to the historic Courthouse Square.

-• Triangle Park is a hub of activity for chess and backgammon, special events, surfing the net with free WiFi and enjoying the rushing fountains.
-Outdoor cafe and ice rink are open seasonally.
-Learn more about this park's design and offerings on the Triangle Park's website.
+• Triangle Park is a hub of activities for chess and backgammon, special events, surfing the net with free WiFi, and enjoying the rushing fountains.
+The outdoor cafe and ice rink are open seasonally.
+Learn more about this park's design and offerings on the Triangle Park website.

 Contact